Alison Milbank: Academic career

 Milbank was the John Rylands Research Institute Fellow at the University of Manchester and, after temporary lectureships at Cambridge and the University of Middlesex, taught in the English department at the University of Virginia in the United States for five years.
-She is now an associate professor at the University of Nottingham in the department of theology and religious studies.
+She joined the Department of Theology and Religious Studies, University of Nottingham, in September 2004.
+She was made an associate professor in 2008, and she has been Professor of Theology and Literature since 2022.

 Milbank's research and teaching focuses on the relation of religion to culture in the post-Enlightenment period, with particular literary interest in non-realist literary and artistic expression, such as the Gothic, the fantastic, horror and fantasy.
 She has published a book on the Catholic poetics of J. R. R. Tolkien and G. K. Chesterton.
 She is currently working on a book which will trace the theological history of the emergence of the Gothic from the pre-Reformation period to the present day.

 Ordained ministry

 From 2005 to 2006, Milbank trained for ordained ministry on the East Midlands Ministry Training Course.
 She was ordained in the Church of England as a deacon in 2006 and as a priest in 2007.
 From 2006 to 2009, she served her curacy at Holy Trinity Church, Lambley, Nottinghamshire, as a non-stipendiary minister.
 From 2009 to 2017, she was a priest vicar at Southwell Minster.
-Since 2017, she has been Canon Theologian of Southwell Minster: she was installed as canon during a service at the cathedral on 15 October 2017.
+Since 2017, she has been canon theologian of Southwell Minster: she was installed as canon during a service at the cathedral on 15 October 2017.

 Personal life

 In 1978, she married the theologian John Milbank.
 He is one of the principal exponents of radical orthodoxy.
+They have a son, Sebastian Milbank, who works as an editor for The Critic magazine.